 The cacti almost look like tiny natural satellite dishes, having evolved this way in order to loom over its shrubs, capture light from the sun and keep much of itself out of the reach of the islands’ herbivores — the giant tortoises and land iguanas.

 The walk is rather easy but solid footwear is best, given that parts of the trail cut across some sharp and rugged areas of volcanic rock.
 A relatively new wooden staircase and platform make the water at the bottom of Las Grietas much easier to reach than before.
 An added bonus to this bit of construction is that it also makes it more convenient to dive into La Grieta’s waters, for those interested.

 It’s interesting to note that Las Grietas is fed underground by a river from one end and saltwater from another end (making its way into the small canyon through the cracks that connect Las Grietas to the sea).

 Dip Into Relaxation

 To swim the entire length of the crevasses requires some clambering over rocks at the end of each pool.
 Flippers and snorkel can enhance the experience, but aren’t necessary to enjoy it.
-Some people jump into the water from high up near the rim, but we don’t recommend this as it can be very dangerous.

 After that, if you’re feeling restless, there’s another trail that leads through a cactus forest along the top of Las Grietas, offering scenic views into the canyon itself, the lagoons, mangroves and coast, as well as Puerto Ayora and the highlands of Santa Cruz.
 It’s best to get there early to avoid crowds – and the Finch Bay is the best place to stay to do just that.